gakalmar/Notes/Workbooks/04_DevOps/_extract_1_combined.md

 ###  What are some of the deployment strategies?
 - **Regular release/deployment:** Through a single release, the software is made available to the public.
+- **Rolling deployment:** Nodes are updated 1-by-1 and monitored for any errors, so the whole update is not done all at once
 - **Canary releases:** These releases are intended to reduce the risk of failure by exposing a small fraction of the user base (around 1%) to the release.
 As part of a canary release, developers gradually transition users to the new release in a controlled manner.
 - **Blue-green releases:** Essentially, it involves running two instances of an application simultaneously; one is the current stable version, and the other is the most recent version.
 An immediate switch is made from the old version to the new one.
 If there is a problem, users can immediately revert to the previous version, which is safer than regular or big-bang releases.

 - OR

 - **Regular release/deployment:** releases software to everyone at once, making it available to the general public.
+- **Rolling deployment:** Nodes are updated 1-by-1 and monitored for any errors, so the whole update is not done all at once
 - **Canary releases:** this is a method that reduces the chance of failure by exposing a small portion of the userbase (around 1%) to the release.
 With a canary release, developers gradually switch users to the latest release in a controlled way.
 - **Blue-green releases:** consists of running two simultaneous instances of an application; one is the stable version currently serving users and the other the latest release.
 Users are switched from the former to the latter all at once.
 This method is safer than the regular or big bang releases because users can instantly be routed back to the previous version if there is a problem.
 - **Dark launches:** are deployments where new features are released without being announced.
 Features can be enabled in a very fine-grained way with feature flags.